 TAFC – INDY

-Three-time Indy runner-up Annie Whiteley padded her already gaudy career stats at the U.S. Nationals with yet another late-round finish at the biggest race of the year.
-Whiteley, who reached the final in 2013, 2015, and just missed winning one of them, overcame a rough start in qualifying this year to make the semifinals for the sixth time in seven career Indy starts.
+Three-time Indy runner-up Annie Whiteley padded her already gaudy career stats at the U.S. Nationals with yet another late-round finish at the biggest race of the year in 2018.
+Whiteley, who reached the final round in 2013, 2015, and 2016, and just missed winning it all in ’15, overcame a rough start to reach the semifinals for the sixth time in seven career Indy starts.

-“The first one wasn’t that bad – I mean, who really thinks they’re going to beat [Frank] Manzo, anyway?”
+“The first runner-up wasn’t that bad – I mean, who really thinks they’re going to beat [Frank] Manzo anyway?”
 Whiteley asked.
-“The next one I barely lost to Andy Bohl, 5.62 to 5.63, and the last one, against [Jonnie] Lindberg, he slowed down like two tenths from what we’d both been running but I smoked the tires right off the line.”
+“The next one, I barely lost to Andy Bohl, 5.62 to 5.63, and the last one, against Jonnie Lindberg, I smoked the tires right off the line and he slowed way down from what we’d both been running all day.”

-This year, Whiteley’s YNot/J&A Camaro broke and stopped on the track on her first attempt, coasted to a 7.69 at just 127 mph in Q2, then ran back-to-back 5.57s in Saturday’s third and fourth qualifying sessions to settle into the No. 3 spot on the final grid.
+This year, Whiteley’s YNot/J&A Camaro broke and stopped on the track on her first qualifying attempt, coasted to a 7.69 at just 127 mph in Q2 on the second, then ran back-to-back 5.57s in Saturday’s third and fourth qualifying sessions to nail down the No. 3 spot.
 She trounced returning veteran Bob McCosh in the opening round of eliminations, 5.59 to 5.72, and got a measure of revenge on Bohl for the 2015 final in a classic second-round matchup, 5.601 to his right-there 5.607, before bowing out in the semifinals against eventual runner-up Chris Marshall, 5.49 to 5.61.

-“I don’t know what it is about this race,” said Whiteley, who ran 5.44, 5.43, and 5.42 there last year and has a career win-loss mark of 15-7 (.682) at Indy.
+“I don’t know what it is about this race,” said Whiteley, who ran 5.44, 5.43, and 5.42 here last year and has a career U.S. Nationals win-loss record of 15-7 (.682).
 “I think some people might make too big of a deal out of it.
-I always try to treat it like it’s any other race.”
+I just try to treat it like it’s any other race.”